 France take on Germany in Group F on Tuesday with both sides eyeing the Euro 2020 trophy next month.

 France versus Germany at Euro 2020 feels like it could be a final, let alone among the opening Euro 2020 fixtures of their tournament.

 Both sides are steeped in success having each won the European Championships and World Cup over the course of the last 25 years.

 Now they will lock horns in the designated Group of Death knowing that a blow-out victory for either would shake up the whole tournament and route to the final.

 The French won the World Cup three years ago and appear to be a good shout to add another European title to their hoard this summer, while Germany are eyeing their fourth triumph in this competition.

-With Portugal and Hungary still to come for both sides in Group F, winning this encounter is not an absolute must.
-And the two managers would probably take a draw before kick off.
+With Portugal and Hungary still to come for both sides in Group F, winning this encounter is not an absolute must, but it could be used as a major signal of intent should either topple the other.

 RadioTimes.com has rounded up everything you need to know about how to watch France v Germany on TV and online.